 I have the required 160 credits.
 Am I eligible to graduate?

 In addition to credit requirements, students must also meet residency and competency requirements.
 View an explanation of diploma requirements.

 No. All courses, including computer-based courses held in our Community Learning Lab, have attendance requirements.

 Yes.
 These are the MiraCosta AHS credit requirements and the college courses that may be taken to meet those requirements.
 Official transcripts of all previous high school and college courses should be submitted to the AHS for evaluation.
 Once the evaluation has taken place, you should see a counselor to develop an education plan.

 Are there accommodations available for students with disabilities?

-If you have a verified disability, you may qualify for accommodations through Disabled Students Programs & Services (DSPS).
-Please call, email, or visit the DSPS website for more information.
+If you have a verified disability, you may qualify for accommodations through Student Accessibility Services (SAS).
+Please call, email, or visit the SAS website for more information.